forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/testing.md

 ![Apex test results with code coverage](./images/code_coverage_output.png)

-To visually see your test's coverage, click the three line icon next to your org's alias in VSCode's footer and open the Apex Class or Apex Trigger being tested.
-To disable code coverage highlight click the three line icon again.
+To see code coverage for your test, click the three-bars icon {% octicon three-bars %} that’s next to your Org alias at the bottom of the Side Bar and open the Apex Class or Apex Trigger being tested.
+Click the the three-bars icon to toggle between enabling and disabling code coverage highlighting.

 ![Enable Apex test visual code coverage](./images/code_coverage_footer.png)